apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 compile the interface with ``maven`` and test it with Python boto module.

-Starting from a running management server (with DevCloud for instance), start the AWS API interface in a separate shell with:
+Starting from a running management server (with DevCloud for Instance), start the AWS API interface in a separate shell with:

 ::